refraction-ray/iastu-hpc2-manual/users/softwares/mathematica.md

 No matter which way you would like to use mathematica, you should first load it by `spack load mathematica`.
 Besides, mathematica is a commercial software which need licence to access.
-The software need activation be default.
+The software need activation by default.
 For details, users should contact the administrator.

 ## GUI forward